Playstore Icon

 Additionally, have a talk with them about internships, jobs, paycheck and taxes.

-You can't go wrong with giving, right?
+You can't go wrong with saving, right?
 While it is necessary to earn, save, and spend money, it is also important to help others who are less fortunate or are in need.

 One of the nicest things you can do for your teen is to teach them to appreciate and understand the power of giving.